 1. Preventative Migraine Medications

 The goal of preventative therapies is to reduce the frequency and severity of migraine attacks.
-There are five medications currently available in Canada specifically for the prevention of migraine attacks:
+There are five prescription medications currently available in Canada specifically for the prevention of migraine attacks:

 Your doctor will determine if you are a suitable candidate for any of these medications.